crazybolillo/KiwiLexer/README.md

 # KiwiLexer
 Because reinventing the wheel is always fun...
 This is a Lexer focused on simplicty.
-It has three goals (hopefully it  will have two one day...):
+It has three goals (hopefully it  will have two one day):
 * Simple, small and readable source code.
 Everyone should be able to just open a source file and be able to understand it without having to browse the whole repository looking for missing pieces.
 * Memory efficient.
 The less memory used the better.
 I will try to make this program use as little memory as possible.
 All code is tested with valgrind to check for memory leaks too.